On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: A novel mixing time for VD SBI

 \section{A novel mixing time for VD SBI}

-Based on the mixing mechanism for PS SBI revealed in (\ref{eq: tm-PS-2}) and for VD SBI revealed in (\ref{eq: cir-SDR}), stirring, diffusion, compression from shock, and density inertial effect are systematically considered for modelling mixing behaviour under a vortical flow.
+Based on the mixing mechanism for PS SBI revealed in (\ref{eq: tm-PS-2}) and for VD SBI revealed in (\ref{eq: cir-SDR}), stirring, diffusion, compression from shock, and density effect are systematically considered for modelling mixing behaviour within a vortical flow.